2. What rule-following is and what the differences are between rule-following and practicing the truth

 Relevant Words of God:

 What man must achieve now is in line with the real state of man today, according to the caliber and actual stature of present-day man, and it does not require that you follow rules.
-This is so that changes may be achieved in your old nature, and in order that you may cast aside your notions.
+This is so that changes may be achieved in your old disposition, and in order that you may cast aside your notions.
 Do you think the commandments are rules?
 They are, it can be said, normal requirements of man.
 They are not rules that you must follow.
 Take prohibiting smoking, for example—is that a rule?
 It is not a rule!
 It is required by normal humanity; it is not a rule, but something stipulated for the whole of mankind.
 Today, the dozen or so commandments that have been set forth are also not rules; they are what is required to achieve normal humanity.
 People did not possess or know of such things in the past, and so people are required to achieve them today, and such things do not count as rules.
 Laws are not the same as rules.
-The rules that I speak of are in reference to ceremonies, formalities or the deviant and erroneous practices of man; they are the rules and regulations that are of no help to man, no benefit to him; they form a course of action that holds no meaning.
+The rules that I speak of are in reference to ceremonies, formalities or the deviant and erroneous practices of man; they are the regulations that are of no help to man, no benefit to him; they form a course of action that holds no meaning.
 This is the epitome of rules, and such rules must be discarded, for they offer no benefit to man.
 It is that which is of benefit to man that must be put into practice.

 Excerpted from “The Vision of God’s Work (1)” in The Word Appears in the Flesh